Red-BY/FalcomModCompendium/README.md

 - [Super Arrange Soundtrack]() 🚫 <br>

 Replaces certain music tracks with the ones from Super Arrange albums of Trails in the Sky Soundtrack. <br>
-After installation, you'll be able to switch between original and Evolution soundtracks from the in-game Options menu. <br>
+After installation, you'll be able to switch between original and Super Arrange soundtracks from the in-game Options menu. <br>

 <br>